muhsin-k/angular-boiler-plate/README.md

 `grunt build `

-This will create a production ready code in `dist' folder
+This will create a production ready code in `dist` folder